AkshayKothule/React/readme.md

 2) Props are passed in a unidirectional flow from parent to child component.

-3) Props are passed in a unidirectional flow from parent to child component.
+3)  Props are similar to HTML attributes, but can pass any JavaScript value, including objects, arrays, and functions

 4)Props data is read-only, so child components can't change data from the parent component.